 Have you ever noticed there isn't an actual list of ingredients on your dish soap?
-Instead of tossing down the cash to pick up the top grease-fighting brand, try your hand at making your own eco-friendly liquid soap for just pennies per bottle.
-And you can personalize this dish soap with your favorite scent, turning washing dishes into a new favorite activity.
-Repurpose an old container for a fun and cute sink-side cleaning companion.
+Instead of tossing down the cash to pick up the top grease-fighting brand, try making your own eco-friendly liquid soap at home.
+You can personalize your soap with your favorite scent, meaning not only will your dishes smell good, but so will your kitchen!
+And the best part is this DIY soap is safe for the environment since it's nontoxic.
+Pro tip: repurpose an old container for a fun and cute sink-side cleaning companion.

 What You'll Need: